• Skip to primary navigation

 • Next, add raisins and saute them for a few seconds.
 Transfer this to the same plate.
 Finally, add sunflower seeds and saute them until roasted, and keep this aside.
 Basically, you are sauteing all the dry fruits, nuts, and seeds in a pan and keeping them aside for later use.
 Use more ghee if needed.

-• Once the flour is roasted, add all the roasted dry fruits, nuts, and seeds and saute for another 1 or 2 minutes.
+• Once the flour is roasted, add all the roasted dry fruits, nuts, and seeds (from above) and saute for another 1 or 2 minutes.
 Switch off the flame.

 • Finally, add the jaggery and cardamom powder and toss till combined.